mavaddat/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/share-collection-with-public-api-network.md

 Adding response examples can be a big help to first-time users.
 Being able to preview what a response may look like can prepare users to know what to expect when testing your API and can even aid in troubleshooting if something goes wrong.

 You should add response examples everywhere you can.
-All you need to do is send a request, get a response, and click on the **Save as example** button.
+All you need to do is send a request, get a response, and select the **Save as example** button.
 Learn more about how to create examples of request responses to illustrate API use cases.

 #### Provide get started workflows